-This article discusses some of the potential short-term and longer-lasting side effects of a glaucoma treatment called laser iridotomy.
+Learn about potential short-term and longer-lasting side effects of laser iridotomy surgery, a treatment for narrow-angle glaucoma.

 The “angle” that is being referred to is the angle between the iris, which makes up the colored part of your eye, and the cornea, which is the clear window front part of your eye.
 Narrow angles limit the outflow of fluid from the eye causing it to back up, which increases pressure in the eye.
 The elevated eye pressure can damage the optic nerve.